Build

 Plan and Execute

-Coding agents flail when they execute without a plan.
-You type a sentence, the agent does something, and now you're debugging code that almost works.
-Tekk fixes this at the source.
+Plan and execute is two phases: produce a complete spec, then run it.
+Coding agents flail when they execute without that plan — you type a sentence, the agent does something, and now you're debugging code that almost works.
+Tekk fixes it at the source.

 Vibe Coding Platform